kisalchandula/Forest-monitoring-ML/README.md

 # 🌳 Tree Species Mapping with Random Forest

-This project implements a **Random Forest** machine learning pipeline to map tree species using spatial data.
+This project implements a **Random Forest** machine learning model to map tree species using sentinel-2 imagery.
 It addresses real-world challenges such as **class imbalance**, **spatial validation**, and **data augmentation**.
-The workflow is inspired by ecological data science use cases and integrates various data processing and model evaluation techniques.
+The dataset obtain from Badedn-baden forest ineventory + national foreset inventory to creating the Label Dataset.

 ---